jrnold/r4ds-exercise-solutions/docs/transform.md

 #> $ time_hour      <dttm> 2013-01-01 05:00:00, 2013-01-01 05:00:00, 2013...
 ```

+### Exercise 1 {.exercise}

-1. Find all flights that
+> Find all flights that
+>

-  1. Had an arrival delay of two or more hours
+>  1. Had an arrival delay of two or more hours
-  2. Flew to Houston (IAH or HOU)
+>  2. Flew to Houston (IAH or HOU)
-  3. Were operated by United, American, or Delta
+>  3. Were operated by United, American, or Delta
-  4. Departed in summer (July, August, and September)
+>  4. Departed in summer (July, August, and September)
-  5. Arrived more than two hours late, but didn’t leave late
+>  5. Arrived more than two hours late, but didn’t leave late
-  6. Were delayed by at least an hour, but made up over 30 minutes in flight
+>  6. Were delayed by at least an hour, but made up over 30 minutes in flight
-  7. Departed between midnight and 6am (inclusive)
+>  7. Departed between midnight and 6am (inclusive)

 *Had an arrival delay of two or more hours* Since delay is in minutes, we are looking
 for flights where `arr_delay > 120`: